jakubmartenekdev/inet-chat/README.md

 #### Changed
 - Server uses thread pool instead of processes to handle client requests
-- Server is capable to handle hundreds of connections

 ### [1.3.2] - 2025 Fri Dec 19